ericbrooke/setup_ruby_rails/README.md

 B - Extra User account

-The most annoying thing about having seperate accounts is Music (aside of permissions).
+The most annoying thing about having separate accounts is Music (aside of permissions).
 Guess that could be solved by putting your iTunes library in a shared folder..

 ## Optional - Download iTerm
 I prefer iTerm to Terminal